lcol3117/asmgraph/README.md

 `AsmGraph.graph_adj/2` represents a flattened sparse adjacency matrix as:
 `AsmGraph.graph_adj(asm_string, opcodes)` -> `[{dimension, value}]`

+Warning: The resulting data structure is sparse because it represents a **11,970,018-dimensional** vector.
+Please do not try to represent it densely.
+Your computer will thank you (by not catching fire).

 `opcodes` is a map from `String` (an opcode) to unsigned `Integer` (the number to associate with that opcode)

 Note that all elements of the result are unsigned integers.